-Make sure the person offering to purchase your policy is a licensed life settlement broker, required in most states.
+Make sure the person offering to purchase your life policy is a licensed life settlement broker, required in most states.
 Visit your state’s insurance commissioner website to make sure the broker you are dealing with is licensed.

 Know their agenda

+As the original policy owner, it’s in your best interest to know exactly what the agenda behind a life settlement is.
 In the past, investment professionals made a lot of money by convincing consumers to use the proceeds of a life settlement to buy other financial instruments – double-dipping on commissions they received, according to a warning from the Financial Industry Regulatory Authority.
 Make sure you understand what the person selling you the life settlement will gain from the sale and related financial recommendations.